google/model-viewer/packages/model-viewer/README.md

 at [modelviewer.dev](https://modelviewer.dev)!

 ### Important note about versions
 It’s very important that model-viewer be stable for you to depend on as we continue to deliver new features.
 We’ll always try to minimize breaking changes, and to keep the component backwards compatible.
-See our (guide to contributing)[../../CONTRIBUTING.md#Stability] for more information on backwards compatibility.
+See our [guide to contributing](../../CONTRIBUTING.md#Stability) for more information on backwards compatibility.

 However, for your production site you may want the extra stability that comes by pinning to a specific version, and upgrading on your own schedule (after testing).